untitled-data-company/untitled-data-company.github.io/_posts/2024-05-21-How-to-create-a-dlt-source-with-a-custom-authentication-method-rest-api-vs-airbyte-low-code.md

 # Disclaimer
 [We](https://untitleddata.company/) were dlthub's design partners for the development of the REST API Source toolkit.
 We were the first testers and also contributed to its code.
-The impetus came from a client project where the company wanted to migrate two dozen connectors from a difficult-to-scale Airbyte open-source installation.
-Thus, they wanted a framework with two characteristics: quick connector development with code that is easy to maintain a system that would allow them to run the pipelines efficiently to address their issues of scale
+The impetus came from a client project where [the people-analytics platform Eqtble](https://www.eqtble.com/), wanted to migrate two dozen data source connectors from a difficult-to-scale Airbyte open-source installation.
+Thus, they wanted a framework with two characteristics:
+- quick connector development with code that is easy to maintain
+- a system that would allow them to run the pipelines efficiently to address their issues of scale

 The title image comes from [vecteezy.com](https://www.vecteezy.com/vector-art/111315-free-gear-wheels-vector)